 Be active online and build a transparent personal brand - it will help you in the long-run.

 There are a couple of common mistakes that most of us make when starting their freelance career.
 Here are the most important ones:

-- Skipping the prep work.
+Skipping the prep work.
 Learning everything you need to know about remote working is a must.
 Defining your goals, short- and long-term is a must.
-Don't skip on these, you have to think like an entrepreneur, where the business plan is yourself.
-Most of the freelancers just apply for gigs and do the work, without any goals in their mind.
-Trust me, they won't grow above a certain level.
+Don't skip on these, and you have to think like an entrepreneur, where the business plan is yourself.
+Most of the freelancers apply for gigs and do the work, without any goals in their mind.
+Trust me, and they won't grow above a certain level.
 Don't be like them.

-- Mixing your day-job with your freelancing career.
-It happens often but you should avoid doing that.
+Mixing your day-job with your freelancing career.
+It happens often, but you should avoid doing that.
 You need to keep in mind, that the luxury of security comes from your day-job, so you don't want to risk it.
-Make sure you can separate the time you put in your day-job and your freelancing path.
+Make sure you can separate the time you put in your day job and your freelancing path.
 These go without saying: don't work during day-job hours, don't use company assets to boost your freelance career, don't violate contracts on your day-job and never risk getting fired because of your side-hustle.

 It is different for everyone of course.
 I would say, every freelancing careers have a cap on their income.
-On average, it is around $10K per month, which can be different depending on what do you actually work.
+On average, it is around $10K per month, which can be different depending on what do you work.
 Even for me, years ago I've found myself in the situation when I couldn't grow my monthly income revenue above $13K.
 It was the max, no matter what type of work I did as a marketer.
-This is because as a freelancer, you are selling your own hours, your own time.
+It is because as a freelancer, you are selling your hours, your own time.
 Which is limited.